top of page

 Your rehab plan will progress safely from early protection to full functional return.

-Do you offer hand therapy?
+Does Minal offer hand therapy?

-What treatment methods do you use?
+What treatment methods does Minal use?

-We use a combination of evidence-based treatments, including:
+Minal uses a combination of evidence-based treatments, including:

 Manual therapy and joint mobilisation